zahratalaei/ShoppingCartReactTypescript/README.md

 # ShoppingCartReactTypescript

-This repository is a Shopping cart app created by react and typescript
+Used technologies and libraries: reactjs typescript react-router-dom react-bootstrap bootstrap 5